 One of the best gifts you can give your children is a set of healthful habits that they can take with them into adulthood.
 Whether you’d like your whole family to get more physically active or start enjoying dinner together, these simple ideas will help your family develop healthful habits that stay for a lifetime.

-- Set Goals Together
+Set S.M.A.R.T.
+Goals Together

 Show, Don't Tell

 Prepare for Challenges

-If it were easy to achieve your goals, you would have done it already.
-So, don’t be afraid of challenges — prepare to overcome them.
-“Lack of time is the biggest barrier to adopting healthy habits,” says Begun.
-Fortunately, small schedule tweaks equal big results.
-She suggests substituting some TV time for cooking together as a family, or going to bed and waking up 15 minutes earlier so that you have time for breakfast.
-Maryann Jacobsen, MS, RD, co-author of Fearless Feeding, suggests using a slow cooker, or planning and shopping for weekly meals in advance.
-Take it slow and cut yourself some slack, because change won't happen overnight, adds Jacobsen.
-Try different strategies to find what works for your family, and forget about perfection — if what you're doing isn’t fun and rewarding, it's not going to last.
+Don't be afraid of challenges — prepare to overcome them.
+Lack of time often is cited as the biggest barrier to adopting healthful habits.
+Fortunately, small schedule tweaks can equal big results.
+Try substituting some TV time for cooking together as a family, or going to bed and waking up 15 minutes earlier so you have time for breakfast.
+Also, consider using a slow cooker, or planning and shopping for weekly meals in advance.
+Take it slow and be gentle, because change won't happen overnight.
+Try different strategies to find what works for your family, and forget about perfection — if what you're doing is not fun and rewarding, it's not going to last.